-Bruises and Cuts Treatment Specialist Questions and Answers
+Bruises and Cuts Treatment Clinic Q&A

 The most obvious difference between bruises and cuts is that one pierces the skin and the other one doesn’t.
 A bruise is caused when small blood vessels break under the skin causing discoloration, often as a result of a direct blow, and a cut is when something sharp, such as a knife or glass, pierces the skin.
 Slight bruising around a cut or puncture wound is normal, but if it begins to appear within 30 minutes of an injury it could indicate a large amount of bleeding beneath the skin and damage to deeper tissues and prompt medical treatment should be sought.